betrusted-io/xous-core/services/gam/README.md

 TextEntry is specifically coded so that its payload is cleared upon send, so that plaintext passwords are not left hanging around in the heap or stack.

+The `modals` server allows applications to pop up generic modals without having to write all the eventing glue code to the GAM.
+The server has the following properties:
+- "Does about the right thing" for 90% of the applications
+- Shared between multiple processes with a lock -- so the messages from this server should not be absolutely trusted
+- Currently implements notifications, progress bars, text input, radio buttons, and checkboxes.
+- Has a "pure Rust" blocking API so routines can sequence through the dialog boxes in a declarative fashion without having to write fancy sequencing logic.

 Example code:
- - The `rtc` server contains an example of a modal that is dynamically modified with several states, and uses the helper mechanism.
+ - The `rtc` server contains an example of a modal that uses the `modals` server.
  - The `root-keys` server contains an example of a static password modal, and uses an explicitly coded helper thread.
+It manages its own modals because it has a unique rendering property that can only be summoned by this process.

 ### Helper Threads